Azure search services

 By default, in Sitefinity CMS search indexes are generated and stored locally using Lucene.NET search library.
 If your project resides on a cloud storage, you can use alternative search index generation and storage on external services - in the cloud on Azure Search or an external Elasticsearch server.

-To communicate with Azure Search, Sitefinity uses Microsoft.Azure.Search.
+To communicate with Azure Cognitive Search, Sitefinity uses Azure.Search.Documents 11.4.0.

-To use Azure Search for Sitefinity's search indexes, perform the following:
+To use Azure Cognitive Search for Sitefinity CMS search indexes, perform the following:

-- Follow the Azure Search documentation and create an instance of Azure Search at http://azure.microsoft.com/en-us/services/search/.
+- Follow Azure Cognitive Search documentation to create an instance of Azure Cognitive Search at https://azure.microsoft.com/en-us/products/search/.